 Lakes and Tolhuin.

-Traveling along Route 3 can lead you to discover the depths of the island.
-Ushuaia is the only trans-Andean city in our country; this means that to access the north of it, leaving from Ushuaia, it is necessary to cross the Andes through the Garibaldi Pass.
-Between curves and counter-curves, the pass goes up the road until it reaches, at the highest point, a viewpoint that allows you to appreciate the never better named Escondido Lake and behind it, the immense Fagnano Lake, also known as Khami Lake in the Selknam language.
+Traveling along Route 3 can lead you to discover the island's secrets.
+Ushuaia is the only trans-Andean city in our country; this means that to access its northern region, departing from Ushuaia, it's necessary to cross the Andes via the Garibaldi Pass.
+Winding through curves and counter-curves, the pass ascends the road until it reaches, at its highest point, a viewpoint that offers a breathtaking vista of the Escondido Lake and the immense Fagnano Lake, also known as Khami Lake in the Selknam language.

-Lake Khami has an extension of 104 kilometers and is divided by the imaginary line that separates Argentina from Chile; it is a binational lake.
-The excursions departing from the city of Ushuaia take you to see these landscapes that change their morphology as they move away from the Cordillera.
-Kayaking, hiking, flora and fauna watching are some of the activities that can be done in this area.
+Lake Khami spans 104 kilometers and is divided by the imaginary line that separates Argentina from Chile, making it a binational lake.
+Excursions departing from the city of Ushuaia offer opportunities to explore these landscapes, which undergo changes in morphology as they move away from the Cordillera.
+Kayaking, hiking, and observing flora and fauna are among the activities available in this area.

 Lakes Circuit